DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 GitHub provides SSL by default, but if using a custom domain an name then an alternative option needs to be used.
 CloudFlare is a free option for adding SSL to your custom domain.

-If you own a domain name you will need to change your DNS nameservers to use CloudFlare ones, and then use CloudFlare .
-CF will automatically migrate exis
+If you own a domain name you will need to change your DNS nameservers to use CloudFlare ones, and then use CloudFlare to point the DNS to GitHub servers.
+CF will automatically migrate existing DNS records to make this process easier.

 ### Summary